jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

 The determination of *Value* for the job is dependent on the contents of the `details` section and the measurement system will need to perform a domain specific calculation to obtain it.

 Resource signals depend a lot of the specifics of the architecture serving the API.
 Good candidates can be the number of IO operations associated with a job, the number of threads used and the CPU time and the memory consumed.
-These signals tend to be costly to obtain with the granularity of individual jobs, but can be obtained by sampling the state of the compute resources associated with the API at regular *Sampling Periods* with a record similar to:
+These signals tend to be costly to obtain with the granularity of individual jobs, but can be obtained by sampling the state of the compute resources associated with the API at regular *Sampling Periods* using records similar to:

 ```json
 {